 Between 1st Year and 5th Year, the average class size at Truro School is 22.
 Keeping class sizes small is an essential ingredient in maintaining an engaging learning environment.
 Teachers at Truro School really get to know each pupil’s strengths and weaknesses, helping them to excel.
 The high levels of support from teachers at Truro School results in a distinctive classroom atmosphere.
 Students actively embrace curiosity in their learning, creating a culture where pupils are encouraged to ask questions and gain a greater depth of understanding.

-All students in the 1st Year through to Lower Sixth have timetabled lessons of PSHEE.
+All students in the 1st Year through to Lower Sixth have timetabled life skills lessons, called PSHEE.
 Listed below are the subjects covered in the first three years.

 1st Year: Settling in, Self-esteem, Praise and Criticism, Resilience , Good Friendships, Values and Goals, Learning skills, Teamwork Skills, Communication Skills, Sleep and Exercise, Balanced lifestyle, Puberty, Health Services, Bullying and abuse, Appropriate language , Internet Safety, Personal safety, First Aid.